QUICK ANSWER

 How do I find the actual price of a specific Florida parcel?

 Start with the county property appraiser's website.
-Every Florida county publishes parcel-level data including assessed value, sales history, ownership, zoning, and acreage for free.
+Florida counties publish parcel-level data such as assessed value, just value, taxable value, sales history, ownership, land-use codes or characteristics, and acreage.
+Confirm zoning and future land use with the county or city GIS and planning office.
 For market value beyond the assessed value, use recent comparable sales in the same submarket and consider a Florida-certified appraiser for larger transactions.

 Why are Florida land prices increasing?